Turmo11/Isolate_Engine_Phoenix/README.md

 # Isolate Engine Phoenix

-Isolate Engine Phoenix is a basic 3D Graphics Engine for game development.
+Isolate Engine Phoenix is a basic 3D Graphics Engine for game development forked from NULL ENGINE by Ángel González.
 It has been developed by a single [Bachelor's degree in Video Game Design and Development](<https://www.citm.upc.edu/ing/estudis/graus-videojocs/>) student at [UPC CITM](<https://www.citm.upc.edu/>) [Tech Talent Center](<https://www.talent.upc.edu/cat/school/ttc/>) in Barcelona.

 It has been coded from scratch in C and C++ along with the following libraries: